axg20202/CNC-parts-and-mods/Docking dust shoe/README.md

 Print parts in same orientation as provided STL files.
 When slicing the main body, dockable brush holder, and the dock, insert a pause/colour change after the last layer of the internal magnet pockets to allow you to add the magnets during print.
 12mm magnets are inserted in the main body and dockable brush holder.
 A single 6mm magnet is inserted in the dock.
 Pay close attention to magnet orientation.

 For the main dust shoe body, minimal supports are needed around the clamp area only.
 The rest of the main body prints without supports.
 The dockable brush holder will need to be printed with supports.
-No supports needed for the dock, brush ring or spindle brace.
+No supports needed for the dock, bristle ring or spindle brace.

 ### BOM

 ```
+PRINTED PARTS
+1 x main body
+1 x dockable brush holder
+1 x bristle ring
+1 x spindle brace
+1 x dock

+HARDWARE
 20 x 12x2mm round N52 magnets (or 18 pieces if using the Z cutout version)
 1 x 6x3mm round N52 magnet (for the dock)
 M5 nut and bolt (for the clamp)